ckeditor/ckeditor5/docs/features/spelling-and-grammar-checking.md

 The proofreader badge in the bottom right corner shows you the number of mistakes detected.
 Hover on an underlined word to display the proofreader suggestions for any of the spelling and grammar mistakes found.
 If you want to see an overview of all spelling and grammar mistakes, click the "Proofread in dialog" option in the toolbar dropdown.
 You can access the proofreader settings from the toolbar, too.

 <info-box>
 	The toolbar button has been introduced in version 2.x of the WProofreader.
+Read more about configuring UI items in the {@link features/toolbar toolbar guide}.
 If you are still using version 1.x, the available settings and dialog options are located in the bottom-right indicator.
 </info-box>

 {@snippet features/wproofreader}